Dr. Hannah Marchand

 Dr. Marchand tailors treatment to the specific needs and goals of the patient.

-Dr. Alina Protopopescu is a Clinical Psychologist in Supervised Practice under the supervision of Dr. Hannah Marchand.
+Ms. Alina Protopopescu is a clinical psychology associate under the supervision of Dr. Hannah Marchand.
 She completed her Ph.D. at McMaster University in 2020 and her pre-doctoral Psychology Residency at St. Joseph’s Healthcare Hamilton in the Mood Disorders Program, the WSIB Specialty Clinic, and the Pain Clinic.

 Her doctoral work focused on the relationship between posttraumatic stress disorder, moral injury, and various psychiatric symptoms.
 Her research more specifically focused on and how these symptoms impact treatment outcomes in military personnel, veterans, and public safety personnel.